1. Introduction

 1. The user begins by inputting the desired phenotypes on the left panel and providing a list of CpGs they want to explore.
 In the right panel, the user selects the relevant studies from the available Datasets.

 2. In the Display Data tab, the tool provides not only summary statistics for the selected CpGs but also valuable annotations for each CpG.
-These annotations include CpG location, genes associated with the CpG, and mQTL (methylation quantitative trait loci) information obtained from a recent large-scale meta-analysis 5 .
-Additionally, the tool includes the correlation of blood DNAm with brain DNAm at the particular CpG 6 , offering insights into potential cross-tissue relationships.
+These annotations include CpG location and genes associated with the CpG.
+Under “Multi-omics and Multi-tissue Resources”, the tool provides links to mQTL (methylation quantitative trait loci) information obtained from a recent large-scale meta-analysis 8 , correlation of blood DNAm with brain DNAm at the particular CpG 9 , GWAS catalog 5 , NIAGADS GenomicsDB 6 , and the Agora brain gene expression 7 databases.
+Additionally, the tool includes the correlation of blood DNAm with brain DNAm at the particular CpG 9 , offering insights into potential cross-tissue relationships.
 Furthermore, MIAMI-AD searches among recently published epigenetic clocks and identifies matches if a selected CpG is a component of any epigenetic clock.

 3. Under the Display Plot tab, the tool generates forest plots to illustrate the association of the selected CpGs with the specified phenotypes across different datasets.
 This visualization aids in understanding the relationship between DNAm at CpG sites and the various phenotypes of interest.